genesis-community/concourse-genesis-kit/MANUAL.md

 # Deploying Without HAProxy

-The _no-haproxy_ feature allows you to deploy without an HAProxy.
+The `no-haproxy` feature allows you to deploy without an HAProxy.
 If you're migrating from a deployment that isn't using this feature, you may see your web node IP shift back one IP spot into the place that the HAProxy would have taken.

+Additionally if you would like to attach the web nodes to an IaaS loadbalancer, specify the `dynamic-web-ip` feature.
+This feature attaches a vm-extension to the web node that must be defined externally in your cloud config.
+The vm-extension should be configured to attach the vm to the loadbalancer in your specific IaaS.
+The `dynamic-web-ip` feature exposes the following parameter:

+  - `web_vm_extension` - The name of the vm-extension that must be externally defined.
+Defaults to `concourse-loadbalancer`.

 # Setting Up Vault Integration For Pipelines